qubole/afctl/README.md

 # afctl

-The proposed CLI tool is being authored to make creating and deployment of airflow projects faster and smoother.
+The proposed CLI tool is authored to make creating and deployment of airflow projects faster and smoother.
 As of now, there is no tool out there that can empower the user to create a boilerplate code structure for airflow projects and make development + deployment of projects seamless.